Companies limited by guarantee

 A charity need not be a company, but can be set up with a trust deed, when it will be an unincorporated association.
 In England and Wales, charities (other than very small ones) are registered with the Charity Commission, who have regulated powers over them.
 If limited liability is sought, the body would have to be registered both as a charity and as a company limited by guarantee, and certain provisions (such as the restrictions on profit distribution mentioned above) must be included in the memorandum and articles.

 A charity will need its articles to be drafted specially, and this is the main specialised work in setting one up.
 Incorporation Services Limited have a guarantee company questionnaire for collecting the information required.
 If you complete this and email it to them, they will provide a firm price for the work involved in registering the company.

 Community Interest Companies (CICs)

 A CIC is one formed for the benefit of the community.
 The two main features are the asset lock and the Community Interest Statement and Report.
 Under the asset lock provisions, the assets and profits must be permanently retained within the CIC, and used solely for community benefit, or transferred to another organisation which itself has an asset lock, such as a charity or another CIC.
 With every application to form a CIC, a Community Interest Statement must be lodged.
 This must certify that the company is formed to serve the community rather than private profit motives and must describe the activities of the CIC.
 A CIC may be limited by shares or guarantee.
 The registration fee is £35.
 They cannot be registered electronically as each company has to be vetted by the CIC Regulator.
-We have formed a number of CICs and can advise on them.
-More advice is available on the CIC page on this website and on the CIC Regulator's website.
+More details are available on our Community Companies website.